inyokaproject/inyoka/docs/installation.rst

 ====

 Inyoka_ is developed via GitHub_.
-You need the correct access rights to see the GitHub repository!
 You can find a documentation on how to use Git here: `<http://git-scm.com/>`_

 The idea for developing Inyoka is to fork the main project, do your changes in